lino-framework/book/docs/davlink/index.rst

 DavLink
 =======

+.. note:: This document is obsolete because Java is no longer
+          supported in browsers.
+DavLink is now done using custom URL protocols.

 DavLink is an applet that launches the client's desktop's office application, passing it the URL of a webdav file as command line argument.